zoom/node.js-chatbot-cli/README.md

 ### 5. **res.locals in callback**

-* in zoomType='auth',let {zoomApp,botLog,databaseModels?,request}=res.locals can be used
+* in zoomType='auth',let {zoomApp,botLog,databaseModels,request}=res.locals can be used
-* in zoomType='command' which used botCommands&&botActions,let {zoomApp,zoomWebhook,botLog,databaseModels?,request}=res.locals can be used.
+* in zoomType='command' which used botCommands&&botActions,let {zoomApp,zoomWebhook,botLog,databaseModels,request}=res.locals can be used.
-* in general apis,let {zoomApp,botLog,databaseModels?,request}=req.locals can be used.
+* in general apis,let {zoomApp,botLog,databaseModels,request}=req.locals can be used.

 you can see [zoom chatbot libaray](https://www.npmjs.com/package/@zoomus/chatbot) to see more details of these instance, and in your **./src** directory you can see the template code.